SimonFJ20/courses/compiler/chapter_2.md

 A string starts with a double quote `"`.
 This character is ignored.
 We then look at every character up until an __unescaped__ double quote `"`, meaning a string may contain escaped double quote characters `\"`.
 When the loop is done, we check whether we've hit a closing double quote `"` or if we've reached EOF.
 If we've reached EOF, we emit an error and return a special `error` token.
 If we've reached the enclosing quote `"`, we ignore and step over it and return a string token.

 While looking at each character, we check if it's a backslash `\`.
-If so, we ignore the escaping backslash and handle the next character like either specialt characters, eg. `n` should be a newline character, or just an escaped character, eg. an escaped double quote.
+If so, we ignore the escaping backslash and handle the next character like either special characters, eg. `n` should be a newline character, or just an escaped character, eg. an escaped double quote.

 ## 2.8 Static tokens